 On July 1, 2017, the Company early adopted amended guidance from the Financial Accounting Standards Board (the "FASB") on goodwill impairment testing.
 Under the amended guidance, the optional qualitative assessment (Step 0) and the first step of the quantitative assessment (Step 1) remain unchanged.
 Step 2 is eliminated.
 As a result, for annual impairment testing or in the event a test is required prior to the annual test, the Company will use Step 0 to determine if an impairment might exist and Step 1 to determine the amount of goodwill impairment.
 An impairment loss will be recognized for the amount by which the reporting unit's carrying amount exceeds its fair value, not to exceed the carrying amount of goodwill in the reporting unit.
-This guidance is effective for annual and interim reporting periods beginning after December 15, 2019 for public business entities.
-For private companies and emerging growth companies, this guidance is also effective for annual and interim reporting periods beginning after December 15, 2021.
-Early adoption is permitted for all entities beginning in 2017.
 The Company early adopted this guidance during the year ended December 31, 2017 on a prospective basis as a change in accounting principle, therefore at the date of adoption there was no impact to the Company's financial position or results of operations.

 In March 2016, the FASB issued amended guidance to simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the Consolidated Statement of Cash Flows.
 All excess income tax benefits and income tax deficiencies should be recognized as income tax expense or benefit in the Consolidated Statement of Operations, instead of affecting additional paid-in-capital on the Consolidated Balance Sheet.
 These discrete income tax items should be classified along with other income tax cash flows as an operating activity on the Consolidated Statement of Cash Flows.
 In addition, cash paid by an employer when directly withholding shares for tax-withholding purposes should be classified as a financing activity.
-This guidance is effective for annual periods beginning after December 15, 2016 for public business entities.
-For private companies and emerging growth companies, this guidance is effective for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
-Early adoption is permitted for all entities in any period.
-An entity that elects early adoption must adopt all amendments in the same period.
 Amendments requiring recognition of excess income tax benefits and income tax deficiencies in the Consolidated Statement of Operations should be applied prospectively.
 The Company early adopted this guidance on a prospective basis for the year ended December 31, 2017.
 At the date of adoption, there was an immaterial impact to the computation of diluted earnings per share, but no impact to the Company's financial position or results of operations.

 In February 2018, the FASB issued new guidance to provide companies the option to reclassify income tax effects that are stranded in accumulated other comprehensive income as a result of income tax reform to retained earnings.
-This guidance is effective for all entities for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
-Early adoption is permitted for reporting periods for which financial statements have not yet been issued or made available for issuance.
-In the period of adoption, an entity would be able to choose whether to apply the amendments retrospectively or in the period of adoption.
+In the period of adoption, an entity was able to choose whether to apply the amendments retrospectively or in the period of adoption.
 The Company elected to early adopt this guidance on a prospective basis, resulting in a \$2,717 reclassification of stranded income tax effects from accumulated other comprehensive income to retained earnings within the Equity section of the Consolidated Balance Sheet as of December 31, 2017.
 There was no impact to the Company's financial position, results of operations, or cash flows.